ICAEW.com works better with JavaScript enabled.

 Investigation and enforcement

 In cases where our monitoring review identifies serious concerns over compliance, we will prepare a report to the Practice Assurance Committee (PAC) setting out the key issue and our recommended course of action.
-The PAC (since 1 July 2019) has the power to award regulatory penalties to a firm where there have been breaches of the Money Laundering Regulations.
+The PAC has the power to award regulatory penalties to a firm where there have been breaches of the Money Laundering Regulations.
 The PAC does not have the power to apply ICAEW’s disciplinary sanctions.
-It will refer the case to the Investigation Committee if there are serious integrity or competency concerns or non-cooperation.
+It will refer the case to the Conduct Committee if there are serious integrity or competency concerns or non-cooperation.

-The Investigation Committee meets monthly and considers cases which the Professional Conduct Department (PCD) have referred to it.
+The Conduct Committee meets monthly and considers cases ICAEW's Conduct Department have referred to it.
 It can only impose disciplinary sanctions by consent.
-If the IC considers that the case is so serious that exclusion may be the only appropriate sanction, or the ICAEW member does not consent to an order offered by the IC, the matter will be referred to the Disciplinary Committee (DC).
+If the CC considers that the case is so serious that exclusion may be the only appropriate sanction, or the ICAEW member does not consent to an order offered committee, the matter will be referred to the Tribunals Committee.

-The DC chair appoints a tribunal of three committee members to hear cases.
+The Tribunals Committee chair appoints a tribunal of three committee members to hear cases.
 An ICAEW member is entitled to attend and be represented before the tribunal.

-The following sanctions are available for the IC and DC to use.
+The following sanctions are available for the Conduct and Tribunals Committees to use:

 • Exclusion from ICAEW membership and the right to practice as a chartered accountant.